MB3hel/CFModDownloader/README.md

 ## Why?

 I use Linux and Windows to play modded minecraft.
-I can't use the official CurseForge app on windows and am not too inclined to install unnecessary bloatware (Overwolf platform) for it on Windows.
+I can't use the official CurseForge app on Linux and am not too inclined to install unnecessary bloatware (Overwolf platform) for it on Windows.
 I also like the features of various third party launchers.
 The new CF API has limited the use of those tools.
 This is one way to work around those limitations.

 ## License